yschroeder/face-shield/README.md

-# Print COVID-19 Face Shields _the fast way_
+# Print Face Shields _the fast way_
-Some files and documentation on how to print the Prusa Protective Face Shield really fast.
+Some files and documentation on how to print the Prusa Face Shield really fast.

+## Disclaimer

+These design files are provided "AS IS" WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied, including, without limitation, any warranties or conditions of TITLE, NON-INFRINGEMENT, MERCHANTABILITY, or FITNESS FOR A PARTICULAR PURPOSE.

+This not a medical device.
+Consider it a Halloween constume!
+It is neither certified nor fit for any purpose.

 ## TL;DR